kizitonwose/Calendar/docs/View.md

 - **updateWeekData()**: Update the WeeCalendarView's start date or end date or the first day of week after the initial setup.
 The currently visible week is preserved.
 The calendar can handle really large date ranges so you may want to setup the calendar with a large date range instead of updating the range frequently.

-There's no need to list all available methods or repeating the documentation here.
+There's no need to list all available methods or repeat the documentation here.
 Please see the [CalendarView](https://github.com/kizitonwose/Calendar/blob/master/view/src/main/java/com/kizitonwose/calendar/view/CalendarView.kt) and [WeekCalendarView](https://github.com/kizitonwose/Calendar/blob/master/view/src/main/java/com/kizitonwose/calendar/view/WeekCalendarView.kt) classes for all properties and methods available with proper documentation.

 ### Date clicks